tuzz/xteam_schedule/README.md

 It is capable of reading and writing schedules, whilst providing access to all of its components through the [ActiveRecord](http://api.rubyonrails.org/classes/ActiveRecord/Base.html) interface, which every Ruby on Rails developer will be familiar with.
 This is absolutely, **the best solution** for managing agile teams.

+You can find a blog post explaining some of the thinking behind its implementation [here](https://www.unboxedconsulting.com/blog/gemnastics-with-activerecord).

 <img src="http://www.adnx.com/i/uploads/xTeam1.jpg" width="820" alt="xTeam Schedule" />

 ### Features: